metamath/lamp-guide/docs/index.md

 > Press Enter (Return) to save the modified statement.
 > Press the Unify icon to unify everything so far.

-We now have several statements.
-All the statements are proved (have green checkmarks) except the goal statement.
+We now have several steps.
+All the steps are proved (have green checkmarks) except the goal statement.

 #### Handling the reciprocal of the cotangent